wilminator/sparse_file/README.md

 ### WSL
 I have tested this code on both an Ubuntu VM and Ubuntu 22.04 on WSL.
 It does work on WSL as long as the filesystem is supported.
 WSL mounts on /mnt are not supported.
 However, the root directory is ext4 and I was able to create spares files in my home directory.

+## Contributing

+Interested in contributing?
+Check out the contributing guidelines.
+Please note that this project is released with a Code of Conduct.
+By contributing to this project, you agree to abide by its terms.

+## License

+`sparsefile` was created by Michael Wilmes.
+It is licensed under the terms of the MIT license.

+## Credits

+`sparsefile` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).